0000 DISTRICT PHILOSOPHY OF EDUCATION

 0310 EVALUATION OF SCHOOL BOARD OPERATIONAL PROCEDURES

 The Board of Education shall review the effectiveness of its internal operations at least once annually, preferably each winter to allow new board members to acclimate and before the budget season begins.
-The Superintendent of Schools and others who work regularly with the Board shall be asked to participate in this review and to suggest ways by which the Board can improve its functioning as a deliberative and legislative body.
+The Superintendent and others who work regularly with the Board shall be asked to participate in this review and to suggest ways by which the Board can improve its functioning as a deliberative and legislative body.

 The Board shall set forth the standards by which it will evaluate itself, taking into account the following: